 How to store and freeze leftovers

-This pie stays fresh covered in the fridge for up to 3 days.
+This pie stays fresh when covered in the fridge for up to 3 days.
 You can even make it ahead of time and freeze for later!

-To freeze, place the pie in the freezer until frozen solid, a few hours.
+To freeze, place the pie in the freezer until frozen solid, for a few hours.
 Wrap the pie in three layers of plastic wrap and one layer of foil.
 Put the pie back into the freezer for up to 3 months.

 Let the pie set at room temperature for 20-30 minutes before serving.

 Tips for making the best peanut butter pie even easier

 - For a no-bake peanut butter pie, use a pre-made, baked 9" pie crust.

 - Homemade whipped cream can be replaced with an 8 oz. container of frozen whipped topping.
 Let thaw before using.

 - 1 (9") baked pie crust (homemade or store-bought)

 - 1 cup creamy peanut butter